-Approximately half of adults with dementia reside in nursing homes or assisted living facilities,1 and approximately 70% of Americans with dementia will die in a nursing home2.
-Whether the need for a facility is supervision or help with activities of daily living, the need to find solutions for a better transition is just as important as how it will be paid for and the impact of a family’s assets.
+Approximately half of adults with dementia reside in nursing homes or assisted living facilities, and about 70% of Americans with dementia will die in a nursing home.
+Whether the need for a facility is supervision or help with activities of daily living, the need to find solutions for a better transition is just as critical as how it will be paid for and the impact of a family’s assets.

 “It is very important, even critical, for these patients to have familiar and emotionally meaningful items surrounding them in their rooms.
 Photos of loved ones, mementos of happy times, and other items with which they have a positive emotional connection really go a long way towards improving the quality of their day-to-day life while living in a nursing facility.”Dr. Thomas Schweinberg

-Dr. Schweinberg serves as the staff neuropsychologist for the Lindner Center of HOPE in Mason, Ohio just outside Cincinnati lindnercenterofhope.org Schweinberg has not only worked with nursing home residents but also has had had several close family members who resided in long-term nursing facilities.
+Dr. Schweinberg serves as the staff neuropsychologist for the Lindner Center of HOPE in Mason, Ohio, just outside Cincinnati.
+Schweinberg has not only worked with nursing home residents but has also had had several close family members who resided in long-term nursing facilities.

-He says the unfamiliar surroundings of a Long-Term Care facility can be made to feel more like home, which gives the person more connection to their past life in order to ease the transition.
+He says the unfamiliar surroundings of a Long-Term Care facility can be made to feel more like home, which gives the person more connection to their past life to ease the transition.

 “This can be particularly true for those patients with dementia.
 With dementia, patients can become all the more disoriented, and perhaps even upset, by the unfamiliar surroundings and people.
 However, even those with dementia often have their long-term memories firmly intact.
 Having visual reminders of their previous lives can be very reassuring for them and can help to keep them grounded and rooted in who they are and what their lives have been about even if their current circumstances are confusing and unfamiliar.”Dr. Schweinberg

 Photos and other mementos says Schweinberg, and the memories that they evoke can be psychologically therapeutic.
-The result is a more positive mood and outlook for an elder family member.
+The result is a more positive mood and outlook for an elderly family member.